nl253/Dictionaries/README.md

         endif
         if filereadable(g:DICT_DIR . &filetype . '.dict')
-            " if in g:PROGRAMMING and an appropriate dict is available, " then REPALCE english dict with it and add dict to user defined completion " this works because dicts follow the naming convention of {filetype}.dict let g:to_exe = 'setl dictionary='. g:DICT_DIR . &filetype . '.dict' " execute g:to_exe
+            " if in g:PROGRAMMING and an appropriate dict is available, " then REPLACE english dict with it and add dict to user defined completion " this works because dicts follow the naming convention of {filetype}.dict let g:to_exe = 'setl dictionary='. g:DICT_DIR . &filetype . '.dict' " execute g:to_exe